YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Matching `Python lock_decr()`_ :code:`Key.lock_decr()` wraps :ref:`ydb-lock-decr-s-st-fn` to decrement the count of the lock name represented by the given :code:`Key` object, releasing it if the count goes to zero or ignoring the invocation if the process does not hold the lock.

+In the event of an error in the underlying :ref:`ydb-lock-decr-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python

     import multiprocessing